SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Feedback from recruits, halfway through the month of round 3](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059)
 This feedback form does contain some sensitive information, but since it's anonymous, the average person shouldn't be able to recognize anyone.
 And hopefully by the time relevant people read this, the people involved will either be dead, will have forgotten details, or will be able to laugh it off.

-make sure case prep is balanced, and make sure it isn't one person talking over 2 other shy people.